instructlab/community/CONTRIBUTOR_ROLES.md

 InstructLab is made up of several projects that are defined as codebases and services with different release cycles.
 Collectively, these enable large-model development.
 Currently, these projects include the following:

-* [`ilab` command-line interface (CLI) tool](https://github.com/instructlab/cli).
+* [`ilab` command-line interface (CLI) tool](https://github.com/instructlab/instructlab).
 This repository is responsible for the the `ilab` CLI tool.
-* [taxonomoy tree](https://github.com/instructlab/taxonomy).
+* [taxonomy tree](https://github.com/instructlab/taxonomy).
 This repository is responsible for the taxonomy tree that allows you to create models tuned with your data.

 This document outlines a core number of contributor roles for InstructLab projects, such as _Member_, _Triager_, _Reviewer_, and _Maintainer_.
 In the future, an _Oversight Committee_ will be formed, which will serve to supervise the overall InstructLab project and its health.
 Using transparent criteria, the journey between roles is based on individual participation.